 Not until I came to Canada did I find out that the prison where our loved ones were kept contained nearly twenty thousand Kurd Faily men and boys.
 According to eyewitnesses, the government began emptying the jail in early 1986.
 (In this photo of men playing soccer inside the Nograt Salman prison, my brother Hamid is wearing the black shirt.
 It is early 1984.
 From late 1984 until their executions in 1986, no one was permitted to see the prisoners.)
 Every night, two hundred men were removed and executed.
-During the summer of 1986, my loved ones were included in one of these groups of two hundred.
+During the mid-to-late 1980s, my loved ones were included in one of these groups of two hundred.
 It did not take long before nearly all the twenty thousand men perished.
 From twenty thousand, less than two hundred survived.

 Today, the remaining members of my immediate family live in Canada.
 I have struggled everyday with these memories of childhood.
 With the encouragement of many, in the coming months, I will publish a book describing the events, and aftermath of our brutal treatment by the Baath and the difficult journey to Canada.
 I am doing this in memory of my father Qasem, my uncle Ali, my older brother Hamid, my grandparents and to honor the thousands of others who lost their lives and suffered during this dark period of Iraqi history.